 Don’t forget to include a call-to-action (CTA)

 Do you have a great opt-in for your email marketing?
-Get pinners to subscribe to your email subscription by linking using bit.ly (which will measure the analytics).
-Don’t forget to include a pin in your board with strong keywords to grow your email list!
+Get pinners to subscribe to your email subscription by linking using bit.ly or simply a short link to your lead generator.
+Don’t forget to include a pin to your opt-in in your boards with strong keywords to grow your email list!
+I share all about using Pinterest to grow your email list HERE.